-The disability service can provide a range of support and advice whether you are a prospective, new or current student.
+The disability service can provide a range of practical support and advice whether you are a prospective, new or current student.

 Showing you have a disability